Victoria-Pinzhen-Liao/Functional-Programming/README.md

 //  →→ 24
 ```

-### Tail Recursion
+### @tailrec

-If a function **calls itself as its last action**, like the reatest common divisor, the function’s stack frame can be **reused** with  tail recursion.

-i.e. Tail recursive functions are **iterative** processes.

-To add tail recursive optimization in Scala, we need to add annotation `@tailrec`
+Tail recurssion can be annotated with @tailrec so that the compiler will succeed only if it can verify that the function is indeed tail recursive, i.e. performance  optimization

 ```scala
 import scala.annotation.tailrec